 Pharmacist foundation training is designed to give trainee pharmacists the support, direction, information and resources they need to bridge the transition from studying to registering as pharmacists.
 The GPhC has set out our role in quality managing NHS England commissioned foundation training sites in England.
 In addition, we are supporting trainee pharmacists and their supervisors by developing new resources for training sites.
 These include a practice-based assessment strategy against the GPhC interim learning outcomes, assessment activities, assessment tools, an E-portfolio, virtual learning and information resources.
 These resources will be used to quality assure the foundation training and assessment of all trainee pharmacists in England.

 The NHS England Foundation Trainee Pharmacist Assessment Strategy is designed to support the practice-based assessment component of foundation training and practice-based sign-off of the GPhC interim learning outcomes by the designated supervisor.
 An executive summary of the Assessment Strategy is also available.

 The assessment strategy provides:

 - A range of practice-based assessment activities for trainee pharmacists to complete and map to the interim learning outcomes which, as a whole, support the provision of evidence that they are demonstrating all the interim learning outcomes.

 - Assessment tools which are used to record the practice-based assessment activities and map them to the relevant interim learning outcomes within the HEE trainee pharmacist foundation training year E-portfolio.

 This process allows the designated supervisor to determine when each interim learning outcome has been satisfactorily demonstrated, supporting and assuring the final sign-off of their trainee.

-You can find all three documents at the bottom of the page, while the video below gives an overview of the assessment strategy and how it works.
+You can find all documents at the bottom of the page, while the video below gives an overview of the assessment strategy and how it works.